Sakai: Origins

-Middle Ages
+Feudal period

 Medieval Sakai was an autonomous city run by merchant oligarchs.
 During the Muromachi and Sengoku periods from about 1450 to 1600, Sakai developed into one of richest cities in Japan as a port for foreign trade.
 It was a leading producer of textiles and ironwork.
 In those days, it was said that the richest cities were Umi no Sakai, Riku no Imai (tr. "along the sea, Sakai; inlands, Imai"; the latter is now a part of Kashihara, Nara).
 The famous Zen Buddhist priest Ikkyū chose to live in Sakai because of its free atmosphere.
 The first reliable account of the city is dated to the 1480s and contains publicly issued legal notices, which suggests that the city had a governing council at that point.
 By the 1530s, the population was around 40,000 residents, almost all of which earned a living through commercial enterprises and some of whom were the wealthiest people in Japan.
 At this time, Sakai was administered by an oligarchy of powerful merchants.
-The government had ten divisions machi that were subordinate to the representative council of wealthy townsmen known as the egoshu.
+The government had ten divisions machi that were subordinate to the representative council of wealthy townsmen known as the egōshū.

 Sen no Rikyū, known as the greatest master of the tea ceremony, was originally a merchant of Sakai.
 Because of the close relationship between the tea ceremony and Zen Buddhism and because of the prosperity of its citizens, Sakai was one of the main centers of the tea ceremony in Japan.

 In the Sengoku period, Christian missionaries, including Francis Xavier in 1550, visited Sakai and documented its prosperity.
 Gaspar Vilela described the town as the safest place in the area when he visited in 1561.

 He also mentioned that the city was "governed by consuls like Venice in Italy".

 After the coming of Europeans, Sakai became a manufacturing base of matchlock firearms and a daimyō, Oda Nobunaga, was one of their important customers.
 During his ambitious attempt to unify Japan, Nobunaga attempted to take the autonomy privilege from Sakai.
 Sakai's citizens denied his order and pitched a desperate battle against his army.
 Most citizens fled and Sakai was burned and seized by Nobunaga.

 After the assassination of Nobunaga in 1582, Toyotomi Hideyoshi, seized power and abolished the autonomous system of Sakai, forcing many merchants to move to his stronghold in Osaka.